kaizenn-me/Waifu-Generator/readme.md

 - In pink mode, enjoy delightful backgrounds like clouds or twinkling stars!
 It’s like a little slice of heaven! 🌌 (Umm...
 Still Not works Soryy)

 ## 📝 Licensing
-Sure!
-Here’s a cuter version of your text:

 🌟 GNU Affero General Public License v3.0 🌟

 This super-friendly license lets you share and modify the software, but it comes with a little magic! ✨ To keep things fair and fun, you must make the complete source code of your changes available under the same license.